slott56/slott56.github.io/Pelican/content/blog/2008/05/2008_05_12-parallelism_fetishes_1_equal_sized_partitions.rst

 Want details?
-Write four shell scripts which consist of "sleep :emphasis:`n`" for different values of :emphasis:`n`.
+Write four shell scripts which consist of "sleep *n*" for different values of *n*.
 Run the two versions.
 Measure the time.
 Write a loop to run each version 128 times and average the results.